 Could we envision a plausible scenario where the first bellwether trial in the CPAP litigation does not happen in 2024?
 Unfortunately, the answer to that has to be yes.
 We would like to blow smoke for you.
 But we have an obligation to tell you what we think.

 Bringing a CPAP Recall Lawsuit

-Our lawyers are pretty amazed at how many call with get with victims with a potential CPAP lawsuit in 2023.
+Our lawyers are pretty amazed at how many calls with get from victims with a potential CPAP lawsuit in 2023.
 If you believe you are eligible because of side effects from the recalled Philips sleep apnea devices, call us today at 800-553-8082.
-You can also discuss your case with us online and we will give you immediate feedback on your claim.
+You can also discuss your case with us online, and we will give you immediate feedback on your claim.